-Your Anka Cloud will come pre-configured, which means that the Macs in your Anka Cloud cluster already joined the Anka Controller and the Anka Registry is setup so that you can create, push & distribute your macOS image to all nodes in the cluster.
+Your Anka Cloud will come pre-configured, which means that the Macs in your Anka Cloud cluster already joined the Anka Controller, and the Anka Registry is setup so that you can create, push and distribute your macOS image to all nodes in the cluster.

-Our datacenter staff will assemble all parts of your Anka Cloud, configure networking in a standardized way & document all parts of your cloud in an IP plan.
+Our datacenter staff will assemble all parts of your Anka Cloud, configure networking in a standardized way, and document all parts of your cloud in an IP plan.
 This IP plan will include all the information needed for you to connect to your firewall through VPN, Anka Controller and Macs.

-Once you successfully established a VPN connection to your firewall we recommend that you try to access your Anka Cloud command and control center, the Anka Controller through it’s web UI.
-You can find it’s IP address in your IP Plan.
+Once you have successfully established a VPN connection to your firewall, we recommend that you try to access your Anka Cloud command and control center, the Anka Controller, through its web UI.
+You can find its IP address in your IP Plan.

 You can then create your first Anka VM by using:

-This will create a Anka macOS VM with 4GB of virtual RAM available to it an two virtual CPUs.
+This will create an Anka macOS VM with 4GB of virtual RAM available to it and two virtual CPUs.
 For image creation it may be useful to assign as many virtual CPUs and RAM as you desire in order to speed up the installation process.
-Be aware though that you have to completely turn off your VM and modify it’s allocated resources before pushing it to your Anka Registry.
-Otherwise you may not be able to use your Anka Cloud to it’s fullest potential.
+Be aware that you have to completely turn off your VM and modify its allocated resources before pushing it to your Anka Registry.
+Otherwise, you may not be able to use your Anka Cloud to its fullest potential.

-The process of creating the VM may take a while (up to 20-30 minutes are a possibility depending on what hardware you’re using).
+The process of creating the VM may take a while (up to 20-30 minutes depending on what hardware you’re using).
 Once the installation process finishes you can start your Anka VM with:

 Once the VM is suspended you’ll be able to push it to your registry and assign it with a version tag:

-If everything shows up the way you expect it in your Anka Controllers Templates overview, you can start distributing it to all your Mac nodes in your cluster by selecting the image you just created and selecting “Distribute To All Nodes”.
+If everything shows up the way you expect it to in your Anka Controllers Templates overview, you can start distributing it to all your Mac nodes in your cluster by selecting the image you just created and selecting “Distribute To All Nodes.”

 Your Anka Cloud is now entirely setup and ready to be used by a CI/CD workflow.